-SANCCOB deploys a total of seven conservation staff in colonies in the Western Cape that are under the protection of conservation authorities, i.e. the Simon’s Town colony, the Stony Point colony in Betty’s Bay, as well as Robben Island and Bird Island (Algoa Bay).
+SANCCOB deploys a total of eight conservation staff in colonies in the Western Cape that are under the protection of conservation authorities, i.e. the Simon’s Town colony, the Stony Point colony in Betty’s Bay, as well as Robben Island and Bird Island (Algoa Bay).

 The SANCCOB Penguin and Seabird Rangers carry out the following:

 - Rescue injured, oiled or abandoned penguins and seabirds

 - Conduct moult counts of African penguins and participate in other seabird censuses

 - Maintains infrastructure, equipment and the natural vegetation at the colonies